ajv-validator/ajv/CONTRIBUTING.md

 #### <a name="compatibility"></a>Browser and compatibility issues

-[Create an issue](https://github.com/ajv-validator/ajv/issues/new?template=compatibility.md) to report a compatibility problem that only happens in a particular environment (when your code works correctly in node.js v8+ in linux systems but fails in some other environment).
+[Create an issue](https://github.com/ajv-validator/ajv/issues/new?template=compatibility.md) to report a compatibility problem that only happens in a particular environment (when your code works correctly in the latest stable Node.js in linux systems but fails in some other environment).

 Please include this information: